tamerjhalloh/personel-tracker/README.md

 This is a small project to track personnel check in / check out.

 Key Features
-* User can check in / check out
+* Personnel can check in / check out
 * Admin can track personnel actions.